jyao1/openspdm/Doc/SpdmOsTest.md

          [--dhe] is DHE algorithm.
 By default, SECP_256_R1 is used.
          [--aead] is AEAD algorithm.
 By default, AES_256_GCM is used.
          [--key_schedule] is key schedule algorithm.
 By default, HMAC_HASH is used.
+                 Above algorithms also support multiple flags.
+Please use ',' for them.
+                 SHA3 is not supported so far.
          [--pcap] is used to generate PCAP dump file for offline analysis.
    </pre>